We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The main aim of the DASH diet is to reduce high blood pressure.
-A person will eat fruits, vegetables, whole grain, low-fat dairy foods, poultry, fish, nuts, and beans, but they will limit their intake of red meat, fat, sugar, and salt.
+The main aim and benefit of the DASH diet is to reduce high blood pressure.
+It involves eating fruits, vegetables, whole grain, low-fat dairy, poultry, fish, and nuts, while limiting red meat, fat, sugar, and salt.

 However, it is an overall healthful eating plan, and it can help people lose weight.